How are you?

 - Very little left; may need a new battery.

-Recharging your battery this summer seems like a different prospect than last summer.
+Recharging your battery this summer seems like a new opportunity.

-So much has changed over the last fifteen months or so, and you have absorbed the pressure and stress that came with all the change.
-How are you dealing with it?
+So much has changed over the past couple years or so, and you have absorbed the pressure and stress that comes with the resulting impacts.
+Are you handling it well?

-From many conversations with church leaders, it’s obvious there is great hope, enthusiasm, and positive anticipation about the future, but equally, there is overwhelming discouragement and lack of confidence.
+From many conversations with church leaders, it’s obvious there is great hope, enthusiasm, and positive anticipation about the future, but equally, there are still lingering questions, some fatigue, and discouragement is not uncommon.

 Are you intentionally recharging at a soul level?